masatonakatsuji2021/mikeneko/README.md

 ### : Setting the heaerd tag

-By using the public variable ``header``, you can automatically set the rendering HTML of the ViewPart in the header tag.
+By using the public variable ``header``, you can automatically set the rendering HTML of the UI in the header tag.

 ```typescript
 import { Controller } from "Controller";